MrStahlfelge/mosaik-kt-js/README.md

 this by wrapping these elements in a `layout(HAlignment.JUSTIFY)` block.

 ### Rows and columns with weights
 Behaviour is not always same as on reference executor.
-Please handle with care.
+Please handle with care when you mix multiple children with weights and without weights.